trstlabs/intento/docs/docs/intents/from-connected-chain.md

 ---
 sidebar_position: 5
 title: From a connected chain
-description: How to setup actions from a connected chain
+description: How to setup flows from a connected chain
 ---

-## Setting up Actions
+## Setting up Flows

-In the previous step we showed how the action process looks like by submitting an action on Intento.
+In the previous step we showed how the flow process looks like by submitting an flow on Intento.
 You can do this with the [TriggerPortal](https://triggerportal.zone) interface, a IntentoJS front-end integration or locally through the CLI.

-In addition, you can also submit an action from another chain using the [ICS20 standard](https://github.com/cosmos/ibc-go/blob/main/docs/apps/transfer/messages.md).
+In addition, you can also submit an flow from another chain using the [ICS20 standard](https://github.com/cosmos/ibc-go/blob/main/docs/apps/transfer/messages.md).

 ### Interchain Accounts

-Users and entities on Cosmos SDK chains may be able set up [interchain account](https://tutorials.cosmos.network/academy/3-ibc/8-ica.html) to Intento and submit the actions using `MsgSubmitAction`.
+Users and entities on Cosmos SDK chains may be able set up [interchain account](https://tutorials.cosmos.network/academy/3-ibc/8-ica.html) to Intento and submit the flows using `MsgSubmitFlow`.
 It is also easy to deploy using the ICS20 standard.

 ### ICS20 Standard

-With Intento’s ICS20 transfer middleware, you send a transfer token memo on a chain, and Intento will convert the token transfer to an action submission.
+With Intento’s ICS20 transfer middleware, you send a transfer token memo on a chain, and Intento will convert the token transfer to an flow submission.
 ICS20 is an interchain standard that enables the transfer of fungible tokens between independent blockchains.
 It is a protocol that defines a standard interface for token transfers across different blockchains that implement the Inter-Blockchain Communication (IBC) protocol.

-Using ICS20, accounts on connected chains can create actions.
-This can be done by specifying action details in the memo field of an ICS20 transfer message.
-Upon receiving this message, Intento's IBC hooks transforms this into a submit action message.
+Using ICS20, accounts on connected chains can create flows.
+This can be done by specifying flow details in the memo field of an ICS20 transfer message.
+Upon receiving this message, Intento's IBC hooks transforms this into a submit flow message.

 This is useful for DAOs and other decentralized organizations on any connected chain.
 They can safely and reliably execute on Intento's connected chains.
 For DAOs, this gives certainty to stakeholders, whilst also reducing manual work on governance proposals.

 ## For DAOs

-Setting up an action on a connected chain can be particularly useful for DAOs.
+Setting up an flow on a connected chain can be particularly useful for DAOs.
 Using this middleware, DAOs can now automate tasks not only on their chain but also on any chain connected to Intento.
 What can DAO's do with this?
-DAOs can automate periodic token swaps, payroll, payment in installments amongst other scheduled actions.
-These actions can be performed in one proposal, which normally require periodically voting on individual proposals.
-This normally requires manual action from the proposer and DAO participants.
+DAOs can automate periodic token swaps, payroll, payment in installments amongst other scheduled flows.
+These flows can be performed in one proposal, which normally require periodically voting on individual proposals.
+This normally requires manual flow from the proposer and DAO participants.

 ## ICS20 Middleware

-A MsgRegisterAccountAndSubmitAction or a MsgSubmitAction can be derrived from the memo field in the ICS20 transfer message.
+A MsgRegisterAccountAndSubmitFlow or a MsgSubmitFlow can be derrived from the memo field in the ICS20 transfer message.

 ![ics20](@site/docs/images/connected_chain/from_connected_chain.png)